rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/wards/index.md

   )
 -- 4. Combine results and apply final formatting logic to each column SELECT
-  -- Mode logic now operates on the pre-pluralized list CASE
+  CASE
     WHEN mode_count = 0 THEN ' '
     WHEN mode_count = total_mode_count THEN 'All Road Users'